 They continued along the path, with everyone on foot and in single file: the path had narrowed to the width of one mule.
 The valley edge now encroached on the river to such an extent that there was no longer an embankment; a half-arch of rock towered over the path.

 The old man joined them.
 He walked in front, as if he were now their guide.

 The Lady drew abreast of Boucher and asked, “Can I talk to him?”
 She nodded toward Másaw.
 “Will you translate?”

 They quickened their place slightly until they were beside the old shaman.
-Boucher spoke a few words to the old man.
-He smiled a toothless smile and nodded.
+Boucher spoke first.
+The old man responded with a toothless smile and nodded.
 Boucher turned to the Lady and invited her to begin her interrogation.
 Her first question was, “Are you a shaman?”
 The Hopi man smiled and shrugged.

 “Yes”, the Hermit replied.

 The old man spat out a couple of syllables.
 The Hermit translated, “Not in the way you mean.”